"hello patti ann,

 I'm not going to lie, I ran from Grand Point.
 I ran away.
 There were long days as a child and they were strung together with no meaning and hot as hell.
 Most days we let our imaginations run wild and built cabins in the woods and sometimes I thought if I walked far enough through the woods, California would be on the other side.
 I had an imagination and liked building things.
 Of course the adults would take note and say how good I was with my hands and that I was great candidate to work in the factories, totally ignoring my imagination.

 They spoke in French when they spoke about us.
 Always.
 I wondered what they were saying about me when I'd come in for some cold tea but then I'd go back into my imagination.
 At first it was imagining that I was Joe Montana and then a few years later "Ta Ta Jones".
 Women couldn't vote until the 1920's and black folks couldn't play quarterback until the 1980's.
 We humans are a funny herd of beings and we live on a moving ball and take space ships to the moon and plant flags and divide ourselves into classes and races.
-Well Terrence "Ta Ta" Jones definitely took me to the moon in 1983.
+Well Terrence "Ta Ta" Jones definitely took me to the moon on Fridays in 1983.
 I planted my flag of swagger on Saturday's when we practiced our run through with no pads on.
 Brent Poirrier was our coach, the oldest son in the Poirrier family.
 "Wing left, Longview right" was my favorite pass play to the tight end Nuck Brignac.
 Nuck was a natural talent and had size but had no use for games.
 He'd sit on a lawn chair, away from everyone on the sidelines and his mom brought him Slushes.
 Years later when I got into playing piano and classical music, Nuck told me I liked that crazy music with no words.
 I look back fondly on those Saturday mornings in the fall.
 Short practice, white shoe polish on our shoes and we'd pick up some sausage at Norm's.
 Fall was in the air with the scent of burnt sugar cane.

 We are all molded by our own experiences and environments.
 It was a major experience for me to see Ta Ta play on Friday nights.
 He was the first African American I'd ever seen play quarterback and he redefined the position right in front of our eyes.
 He taught me what it meant to improvise and trust your instincts and push your outer limits.
 It's a serious piece of info to receive as a kid, but it's an entirely different thing to train yourself to be yourself.